scrapy/scrapy/docs/topics/settings.rst

 .. caution:: Cookies set via the ``Cookie`` header are not considered by the
     :ref:`cookies-mw`.
-If you need to set cookies for a request, use the :class:`Request.cookies <scrapy.http.Request>` parameter.
+If you need to set cookies for a request, use the :class:`Request.cookies <scrapy.Request>` parameter.
 This is a known current limitation that is being worked on.

 .. setting:: DEPTH_LIMIT